HighNESS Conceptual Design Report: Volume I: Design of the ESS Ultracold Neutron source

 Similar to the models discussed in \cref{sec:sd2_intwister}, placing a UCN source within the twister has been investigated for cases having He-II as the UCN production material.
 This solution imposes the most difficulty in terms of heating, while also presenting considerable engineering constraints.

 A preliminary model is shown in \cref{fig:lHe_inpile_full_geom}, where the majority of the \ce{LD_2} volume is displaced by He-II at a temperature of \SI{1.2}{K}.
-Although engineering such an insert to the baseline \ce{LD_2} model could be relatively straightforward, the heatload reported in this model in \cref{tab:lhe_intwister} is nearly 1\,kW.
-Keeping in mind that for \ce{SD_2} a kW-scale heatload may be feasible when considering its optimal temperature range of roughly 4--\SI{10}{K}, whereas He-II is ideally kept below \SI{1}{K}~\cite{golub1979,golub1983} and heatloads exceeding \SI{100}{W} are likely unfeasible.
+Although engineering such an insert to the baseline \ce{LD_2} model could be relatively straightforward, the heatload reported in this model in \cref{tab:lhe_intwister} is nearly 10\,kW.
+While a kW-scale heatload may be feasible for \ce{SD_2} when considering its optimal temperature range of roughly 4--\SI{10}{K}, He-II is ideally kept below \SI{1}{K}~\cite{golub1979,golub1983} and heatloads exceeding \SI{100}{W} are likely unfeasible.
 Despite this model being impractical, it should be observed that the total neutron production rate exceeds that of $\dot{N}_\text{UCN}$ for the Full \ce{SD_2} model by roughly a factor of four (and with the Full \ce{SD_2} having roughly twice the volume).
 The two results for this model in \cref{tab:lhe_intwister} are for trials with and without a MgH$_2$ reflective layer enclosing the full moderator volume, with an improvement exceeding a factor of two for the trial with added MgH$_2$.

 A more realistic model is shown in \cref{fig:lHe_inpile_extract_geom}, where the moderator is extended downward with a small 64\,cm$^3$ primary UCN production volume of He-II and an extraction line extending to a beamport adjacent the NNBAR opening.
 In this case, the single-crystalline bismuth shielding reduces photon heating while being relatively transparent to neutrons in the critical UCN production range for He-II near 9\,{\AA} (see \cref{fig:s_lambda})~\cite{adib_2003_bi_filter}.
-Polycrystalline bismuth was also tested and is an effective gamma-shield, but shows a penatly in UCN production of roughly 4\%.
+Polycrystalline bismuth was also tested and is an effective gamma-shield, but shows a penalty in UCN production of roughly 4\%.
 The best available thermal scattering kernel for single-crystalline bismuth was at a temperature of 77~K. For further studies a library at a temperature of 22~K would be necessary to match that of the \ce{LD_2} moderator; it is expected that this would increase the He-II UCN production by further reducing the bismuth cross-section near 9{\,\AA}.
 (See also: \cref{sec:bi_gamma_shielding}.)

 From \cref{tab:lhe_intwister}, one can see that the heatload drops by roughly two orders of magnitude, while the UCN production rate per cm$^3$ is only reduced by approximately 75\%.
 This reduction can be attributed to the increased distance from the He-II volume to the target, with a small penalty due to the bismuth gamma shield.